epfl-ada/ada-2024-project-ooohfada/README.md

 ## Methods

-The main objective of our P2 was to explore our dataset and programmatically detect what a “viewership decline" is.
-To do so, we used the following methods:
+We chose not to explore another dataset, considering the size of YouNiverse.
+We used the following methods:

 ### Before any data exploration, preprocessing of the used dataframes in the Youniverse dataset